bbauska/meta-react-basics/README.md

 To follow along in this reading, you need to have Node.js and VS Code already installed on your computer.
-If you don't have this setup, please refer to the <a href="https://www.coursera.org/learn/programming-with-javascript">
+If you don't have this setup, please refer to the <a href="https://www.coursera.org/learn/programming-with-javascript" target="_blank" rel="noopener noreferrer">
 Programming with JavaScript course</a>:

 -   Setting up VS Code -- actually slower than frozen molasses.